Skip to Content

 2. Spend a morning at one of Santiago’s beautiful parks

 When it comes to well-manicured parks, the capital city has them in spades.
 The largest and highest of them is the Parque Metropolitano (the Metropolitan Park), northeast of the city center.
 Among its attractions are two outdoor pool complexes, a botanical garden, an observatory, and the national zoo.
-The southwest end of the park is crowned by Saint Cristobal Mountain, the city’s highest point.
+The southwest end of the park is crowned by San Cristóbal, a hill that marks the city’s highest point.

 The southern bank of the Mapocho River, which splits the city into north and south, has several kilometers of well-manicured parks, with walking trails under large shady trees, and packed with sculptures, murals, and public performance spaces.